The Conformance Suite¶

 - Compare against the

-expectfield; report pass/fail using the fixturenameas the test-case id.
+expectfield; report pass/fail/skip using the fixturenameas the test-case id.

 The name field is a stable, kebab-case identifier suitable as a test name in any framework.